Caring for Quilts

 12. Courage – Don’t let anyone say you can’t make a quilt the way you want to make it.
 It’s great to learn the traditional methods, but some of the most incredible quilts have come from people saying, “What if I did it this way instead?”

 13. Inspiration – Use the internet to find photos of quilts that inspire you.
 It can be about the color choices, the patterns, the style – whatever you like.
 Use magazine ads to help you with color choices.
 Keep a file of interesting ads – you’d be surprised at what the professionals put together.
 I have a fantastic quilt in dark purple and lime green that I never would have chosen on my own.
-Check out internet sites that have quilting videos, like QNNTV and HGTV’s Simply Quilts Videos.
+Check out internet sites that have quilting videos.
 Join one or more Yahoo Groups that are about quilting.
 Try Quilter’s Cache for free, amazing block patterns.
 (You’re going to love this site.)
 Also check out their tutorials.

 14. Patience – You aren’t going to make a perfect quilt the first time.
 Enjoy the process, learn from your mistakes, and keep moving forward.